How To Build A Dresser In 24 Easy Steps

 This part is fairly self-explanatory.
 You want the drawer to be sunken the same amount as the width of the face boards.
 This is generally somewhere between 1/2″ and 1″ but can be almost any width.

-Attach all of the mounts and all of the drawers until you have the complete base and skeleton of the dresser done.
-This may be the best part of the project because the whole thing comes to life in front of your eyes.
+Attach the mounts and the drawers until you have the complete base and skeleton of the dresser completed.
+This may be the best part of the project because it’s here that your baby comes to life.

 Step 20: Start Building Faces

 Make sure that the faces fit perfectly.
 There should be about a 1/8” gap around all sides.
 Then lay the face down below the drawer and mark the position of the vertical part of the drawer slide.
 This will help you align the drawer face perfectly onto the drawer itself.

 How To Build A Dresser – Steps 20-24

 Start making the drawer faces.
 Pull out each drawer and add glue to them.
 Clamp each drawer face down.
 Then, nail each face down.
 Continue until the faces are secure.

 The dresser drawers should be flush with the face of the dresser and slide in and out with ease.